notmd/bevy_simple_subsecond_system/readme.md

 [profile.dev]
 codegen-units = 1
 ```
-Note that this increases compile times by a lot.
+Note that this may increase compile times significantly if your crate is very large.
 If you can verify that this solved your issue,
 try increasing this number until you find a happy middle ground.
 For reference, the default number
 for incremental builds is `256`, for non-incremental builds `16`.